 As required by the Capital Market Authority ("CMA") through its circular dated 16th October 2016 the Group needs to apply the cost model to measure the properties and equipment, investment properties, and intangible assets upon adopting the IFRS for three years period starting from the IFRS adoption date.

-On 31 December 2019, CMA has examined the suitability of continuing to use the cost model or permitting the use of the fair value model or revaluation options and has made the following decisions:
+On 31 December 2019, CMA has examined the suitability of continuing to use the cost model or permitting the use of the fair value model or revaluation options.